 If the Direction subfield is set to 0 (Uplink) or 2 (Direct link), the value 0 indicates that this parameter is unspecified.

 If the Direction subfield is set to 1 (Downlink), the value 0 is reserved.

+This field is present and nonzero if the Burst Size field is present.

 The Maximum MSDU Size field contains an unsigned integer that specifies the maximum size, in octets, of MSDUs or A-MSDUs belonging to the traffic flow described by this element.

-The Service Start Time field contains an unsigned integer that specifies the time, in micro-seconds, when the first service period starts.
+The Service Start Time field contains an unsigned integer that specifies the anticipated time, in micro-seconds, when the traffic starts for the associated TID.
 The Service Start Time indicates to the AP the time when the STA expects to exchange frames corresponding to the TID specified in this element.
-The field represents the four lower order octets of the TSF timer at the start of the service period.
+The field represents the four lower order octets of the TSF timer associated with the STA for which this QoS Characteristics element is transmitted at the start of the anticipated service period.

 The Mean Data Rate field indicates the average data rate specified at the MAC SAP, in kbps, for transport of MSDUs or A-MSDUs belonging to the traffic flow within the bounds of this element.

-The Burst Size field is 4 octets long and contains an unsigned integer that specifies the maximum burst, in octets, of the MSDUs or A-MSDUs belonging to the traffic flow that arrive at the MAC SAP at the peak data rate .
+The Burst Size field is 4 octets long and contains an unsigned integer that specifies the maximum burst, in octets, of the MSDUs or A-MSDUs belonging to the traffic flow that arrive at the MAC SAP within a time duration specified in the Delay Bound field.

 The MSDU Lifetime field contains an unsigned integer that specifies the maximum amount of time, in units of milliseconds, since the arrival of the MSDU at the MAC data service interface beyond which the MSDU is not useful and may be discarded at the MSDU transmitter.
 The amount of time specified in this field is larger than or equal to the amount of time specified in the Delay Bound field, if present.